MDanialSaleem/Pokedex-React/README.md

 ### Installing

-Clone the repository and then run the following command in the project directory.
+Clone the repository and then run the following commands in the project directory.
 ```
+npm install
 npm start
 ```